hotosm/osm-merge/docs/highways.md

 tags, so you have to manually select the tags to be merged.
 Features without tags beyond **highway=something** merge automatically. which makes validating these features quick and easy.
-Note that every feature needs to be validated indivigually.
+Note that every feature needs to be validated individually.

 #### Editing GeoJson